ChaosGroup/chaos-boats/README.md

 ## Win a prize

-All Pull requests received before 7 pm on 24 November will participate in the final ranking.
+All Pull requests received before 7 pm on 29 November will participate in the final ranking.
 The Bo(a)ts with three best scores on the Leaderboard will win special prizes from Chaos Group.
 Chaos Developers Special Award might be bestowed in addition to the authors of some of the greatest code lines.

 ## Some rules

-Chaos Bo(a)ts Game Challenge is open to all js.talks("Bulgaria"); 2020 visitors and will stay open for Pull requests from 11 am on 20 November to 7 pm on 24 November.
+Chaos Bo(a)ts Game Challenge is open to all PlovDev 2020 visitors and will stay open for Pull requests from 11 am on 25 November to 7 pm on 29 November.

 You could program more than one Bo(a)t while the game is open for race, just mind the bot naming rules presented below.